tinacms/tina.io/content/docs/reference/media/do-spaces.md

  }
 ```

-Now, when editing your site, the image field will allow you to connect to your Digital Ocean Space via the Media Store to manage your media assets.
+Now, when editing your site, the image field will allow you to connect to your Digital Ocean Spaces via the Media Store to manage your media assets.